davetron5000/importscour/README.markdown

 * better test cases for better coverage
 * Remove ImportStatement.DEBUG in favor of real logging
 * Devise means by which certain files can be skipped
+* check to see if it works with annotations